kineticstoolkit/kineticstoolkit_doc/src/getting_started_using_spyder.md

 ```

-You can execute a cell by placing the cursor in that cell, then by clicking on the middle or right button of {numref}`fig_spyder_toolbar`.
+You can execute a cell by placing the cursor in that cell, then by clicking on the "Run current cell" or "Run current cell and advance" button ({numref}`fig_spyder_toolbar`).

 As an exercise, create a file named `exercise.py` that contains two cells.
 A first cell prints "Hello world", and a second cell prints "This is my first program".
 Run the cell of your choice using the toolbar icons.

 ## Getting help

 Section C of {numref}`fig_spyder_interface` is a collection of various panes.
 The help pane is particularly helpful to navigate the documentation of a given module or package.
-For example, to better understand how to use the Python `max` function, you could write `max` in the help pane.
+For example, to better understand how to use the Python `max` function, write `max` in the help pane.

 ```{figure-md} fig_spyder_help_pane
 :width: 5in